Express Visit to Auschwitz-Birkenau

 Professor of Philosophy (Lycée Maine de Biran, Bergerac)

-From Bordeaux to Krakow (Krakow - John Paul II airport) it takes about three hours.
-Then, an hour and a half for the road between Krakow and Oswiecim, by the diversion.
-On this busy road, where the urbanization is reminiscent of Kieslowski’s films, one can see a billboard for "LEWIATHAN" and portraits of John Paul II lined in black, stuck to the windows of private houses; all national flags are at half-mast.
+From Bordeaux to Krakow (Krakow - Jean-Paul II airport) it takes about three hours.
+Then, an hour and a half for the road between Krakow and Oswiecim, by the detour.
+On this very busy road, where the urbanization recalls the films of Kieslowski, one can see a billboard for "LEWIATHAN" and portraits of John Paul II lined with black, stuck to the windows of private houses; all the national flags are at half-mast.

-Still an important rail switching point, the modern station of Oswiecim is surrounded by immense train traffic pulling coal wagons.
+Still an important rail switching point, the modern station of Oswiecim is surrounded by a traffic of immense trains pulling coal wagons.

 AUSCHWITZ-BIRKENAU